 We have been certified by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a Joint Usage/Research Center for collaborative research in information and communications technology and are engaging in joint research projects with outside researchers.
 We are funding a variety of joint research projects, prioritizing collaborations with industry, international development, and younger researchers.
 This year we are conducting more than 100 joint research projects with more than 1,000 participants.

 Since 2014 we have been promoting the government-funded Brainware LSI Project, which aims to create LSIs based on new concepts that are capable of human-like judgment.
 This program is creating advanced information processing LSIs, such as those of artificial intelligence, which can be used to apply artificial intelligence to real-world situations.
 Within the university, we are also expanding R&D projects centered around RIEC.
 First, when Tohoku University received confirmation of Designated National University title in 2017, Spintronics, RIEC members with others are leading, was recognized as one of the four top level research fields of Tohoku University.
 The Center for Spintronics Integrated Systems, which executed FIRST and ImPACT programs, has come to Center for Science and Innovation in Spintronics for further developments, where three centers cooperates: they are Center for Spintronics Research Network for collaborations with Japanese Universities, Graduate Program on Spintronics for educating global leaders in spintronics and Center for Innovative Integrated Electronic Systems for enhancement of global competitiveness in the field of next-generation integrated electronics systems.
 Second, in October 2011, in response to the Great East Japan Earthquake, Tohoku University resolved to set up the Research Organization of Electrical Communication under the leadership of RIEC.
 As one of the eight major projects underway at Tohoku University’s Institute for Disaster Reconstruction and Regeneration Research, research and development for the creation of disaster-tolerant ICT is being carried out through collaboration between industry, academia, and government.
 Third, Advanced Institute of Yotta Informatics was established in 2016, where interdisciplinary research groups conduct projects for handling the “quality” of information to meet challenges “beyond big data” involving researchers from both arts and sciences fields.
 The center is now supported by the government from 2018.
-Further, in 2019, the JST-OPERA program, ‘Creation of Electric power and Information and Communication converged network infrastructure Technologies based on overall optimization of autonomous decentralized cooperative DC microgrids,’ proposed by our members started, and Tough Cyberphysical AI Research Center, where several members contribute, is established.
+Fourth, in 2019, the JST-OPERA program, ‘Creation of Electric power and Information and Communication converged network infrastructure Technologies based on overall optimization of autonomous decentralized cooperative DC microgrids,’ proposed by our members started in collaboration within the university.
+Furthermore, RIEC also executed five JST-CREST and three JST-Sakigake projects in 2020 and continues to do in 2021.
+We also start to plan reconstruction of the RIEC 2nd building this year, considering spaces with novel concepts.